 Among all caregivers, the providing of care has been two years (median).
 Primary caregivers have been providing care for three years (median) while Non-Primary caregivers have been providing care for two years (median).
 Seventy-four percent of all caregivers have been providing care for one or more years.
 Primary caregivers (80 percent) are more likely to have been providing care for one or more years compared to Non-Primary caregivers (63 percent).
-Twenty-seven percent of all caregivers have been providing care for five or more years, a finding which is higher among Primary (32 percent) than Non-Primary (17 percent) caregivers.
+Twenty-seven percent of all caregivers have been providing care for one or more years compared to Non-Primary caregivers (63 percent).
+Twenty-seven percent of all caregivers have been providing care for one or more years compared to Non-Primary caregivers, a finding which is higher among Primary (32 percent) than Non-Primary (17 percent) caregivers.